Aaron Taylor-Johnson

 Aaron Taylor-Johnson's Personal Life

-At 19, Aaron Taylor-Johnson met 43-year-old Sam Taylor-Wood, an established filmmaker and director of the movie "Nowhere Boy," in which Aaron played the lead role.
+At 19, Aaron Taylor-Johnson met 43-year-old Sam Taylor-Wood, an established filmmaker who directed "Nowhere Boy," where Aaron landed the starring role.

 Aaron said he felt an attraction to her from the first moment.
-Their romance ignited on set, and he wasn't deterred by the fact that Sam had two daughters, Angelica and Jessie, with her ex-husband, art dealer Jay Jopling.
+Their romance sparked on set, and Aaron wasn't fazed by the fact that Sam had two daughters, Angelica and Jessie, with her ex-husband, art dealer Jay Jopling.
 Shortly after the release of their first film together, the couple announced their engagement.

-Aaron showed his commitment by taking on the double-barreled surname Taylor-Johnson, which has since appeared in the credits.
+Aaron demonstrated his commitment by adopting the hyphenated surname Taylor-Johnson, which has appeared in his credits ever since.

-The couple married in 2012 when Sam was pregnant with their second child together, Romy Hero.
+The couple tied the knot in 2012 while Sam was expecting their second child together, Romy Hero.
 Their older daughter, Wylda Rae, was born in 2010.

-The actor tends not to speak much about his personal life, but he says he's dreamed of a large family since he was ten and puts his family's interests above everything else.
+The actor rarely opens up about his personal life, but he's shared that he's dreamed of having a big family since age ten and prioritizes his family above all else.

-When pressed too much about the age gap with his wife, Aaron briefly responds:
+When pushed about the age difference with his wife, Aaron keeps it brief:

-I have nothing to hide, I'm confident in my life.
+I have nothing to hide—I'm confident in my life.
 But I'm not going to reveal things that are truly precious to me.
-I met Sam as an actor to a director.
-We worked well together, but that's not why I fell in love with her.
-I like normal things, daily life, getting the kids ready in the morning, taking them to school and their activities; it feeds my soul.
-I knew I'd have a big family, that I'd be a young father, and that there would be many children.
+I met Sam as an actor working with a director.
+We clicked professionally, but that's not why I fell in love with her.
+I love the ordinary stuff—daily life, getting the kids ready in the morning, taking them to school and their activities.
+It feeds my soul.
+I always knew I'd have a big family, that I'd be a young dad with lots of kids.

 Aaron Taylor-Johnson Now

-Whether Taylor-Johnson will become the new James Bond should be revealed in 2024.
+Whether Taylor-Johnson will land the coveted James Bond role should be revealed in 2024.
 For now, the actor is focused on other projects.
-He appeared alongside Ryan Gosling and Emily Blunt in the action comedy-drama "The Stuntmen," playing one of the central characters, Tom Ryder.
-His character suddenly disappeared from the set, while the multimillion-dollar blockbuster was already announced for distribution and deadlines were tight.
+He stars alongside Ryan Gosling and Emily Blunt in the action comedy-drama "The Stuntmen," playing one of the central characters, Tom Ryder.
+His character mysteriously vanishes from the set just as the multimillion-dollar blockbuster faces tight distribution deadlines.

-Additionally, fans will be able to see Aaron as the owner of a merchant ship, Frederick Harding, in the mystical horror film "Nosferatu."
-The film's director, screenwriter, and producer, Robert Eggers, has been fascinated by this horror story since childhood and finally decided to create a remake, which also stars Bill Skarsgård, Lily-Rose Depp, and Willem Dafoe.
+Fans can also catch Aaron as merchant ship owner Frederick Harding in the supernatural horror film "Nosferatu."
+Director, screenwriter, and producer Robert Eggers has been obsessed with this horror story since childhood and finally decided to craft a remake, which also stars Bill Skarsgård, Lily-Rose Depp, and Willem Dafoe.
 The premiere is expected at the end of 2024.

 Interesting Facts

-• Back in 2010, following the birth of their first daughter, Aaron Taylor-Johnson and Sam Taylor-Wood bought an old farmhouse in Somerset and put their villa in the Hollywood Hills up for sale.
+• In 2010, after their first daughter was born, Aaron Taylor-Johnson and Sam Taylor-Wood bought an old farmhouse in Somerset and put their Hollywood Hills villa on the market.
 Since 2022, the family has been living in England, with neighbors including fashion designers Stella McCartney and Phoebe Philo, theatre impresario Sir Cameron Mackintosh, and art tycoons Ivan and Manuela Wirth.
-Taylor-Johnson discovered that he enjoys life in the countryside.
+Taylor-Johnson found he loves country life.
 "It's what I love to do.
 I have pigs.
 I have bees!
-I could probably just retire, drop everything and just enjoy life with my children and country living," the actor admits.
+I could probably just retire, drop everything and enjoy life with my children and country living," the actor admits.

-• Colleagues and friends note that apart from his incredible dedication to acting, Aaron loves to take care of others.
-"When he bakes a cherry pie," says "Nocturnal Animals" director Tom Ford, "it's the tastiest cherry pie you've ever tried."
+• Colleagues and friends say that beyond his incredible dedication to acting, Aaron loves taking care of others.
+"When he bakes a cherry pie," says "Nocturnal Animals" director Tom Ford, "it's the best cherry pie you've ever tasted."

 • On the set of "Bullet Train," Taylor-Johnson worked alongside Brian Tyree Henry, playing assassins Tangerine and Lemon, who identify themselves as twin brothers.
 Henry shared in an interview: